Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Launcher - My launcher only shows "Install" and "Options" is greyed out.
 Why?**
   - Re-run the launcher from Steam/GOG to regenerate the necessary INIs.
 This usually happens after updating Uranium Fever.

+- **Level Cap - What is the level cap in Uranium Fever?**
+  - 60, as set by Tale of Two Wastelands.

 - **Long Load Screens - I have very long load screens, why?**
   - You likely capped your FPS at too low a value.